GeorgeCLu/python_web_scraper/README.md

   </li>

   <li>
 Colour was attempted to be quantified by for example grouping into whther they were hot or cold colours of light or dark colours or using their RGB values.
-However as these did not produce any significant results, as well as cars all having different shades of the colour they are listed as compared to each other - literally fifty shades of grey - I did not attempt this any further.
+However as these did not produce any significant results, as well as cars all having different shades of the colour they are listed as compared to each other, I did not attempt this any further.
   </li>

   <li>